 LandSense participants from IIASA, Secure Dimensions, BirdLife International, Sinergise, Wageningen University and the European Crowdfunding Network met with relevant stakeholders last week at the SEO/BirdLife office in Madrid to discuss the different demo cases imbedded into LandSense theme on Forest and Habitat Monitoring.
 In this theme, the LandSense Citizen Observatory will trigger volunteer networks for in-situ data collection to help monitor protected areas within the Important Bird and Biodiversity Ares (IBAs) and Key Biodiversity Areas (KBA) networks.

-This week the LandSense Team participated in the 11th European Geo Workshop at Helsinki, Finland.
-Being organised by European Commission and Finish Meteorological Institute, the conference aimed at bringing together European stakeholders, interested in and actively contributing to the Global Earth Observations System of Systems (GEOSS).
-As such, the event was an ideal forum to exchange ideas and to inform participants about work and initiatives undertaken in the context of GEOSS.
+LandSense representatives were participating at the 11th European Geo Workshop at Helsinki, Finland.
+The event brings together European stakeholders, interested in and actively contributing to the Global Earth Observations System of Systems (GEOSS).
+The event was an ideal forum to exchange ideas and to inform participants about work and initiatives undertaken in the context of GEOSS.

-In May 2017, Burung Indonesia, a partner of Bird Life International, organized a stakeholder workshop in Labuan Bajo, Flores.
-The workshop was dedicated to address habitat monitoring activities using satellite imagery ad to gather the respective user needs.
+In May 2017, Burung Indonesia, a partner of Bird Life International, organized a stakeholder workshop in Labuan Bajo, Flores in Indonesia.
+The workshop addressed habitat monitoring activities using satellite imagery and focused specifically to gather the user needs.

 Igor Milosavljevic from Inosens represented LandSense at the regional workshop of Geo-Cradle in Bucharest on 9th of May 2017.
 LandSense was presented as a success story project in the Balkan Region, including a general overview of the project and how it contributes to the Earth Observation sector in the region.